-106. Any Member or other person who shall When wilfully disobey any lawful order of the guilty of Assembly and any Member or other person who shall wilfully or vexatiously interrupt the orderly conduct of the business of the Assembly, shall be guilty of contempt.
+106. Any Member or other person who shall When wilfully disobey any lawful order of Assembly and any Member or other person who shall wilfully or vexatiously interrupt the orderly conduct of the business of the Assembly, shall be guilty of contempt.